JoyPoint/cigsegy/README.md

 However, there are losts of segy files that are sorted, but missing some traces.
 `segyio` doesn't support these files although they are easy dealed with.
-`cigsegy` supports these files just using the some methods, e.g. `cigsegy.fromfile('miss.segy')`.
+`cigsegy` supports these files just using the same methods, e.g. `cigsegy.fromfile('miss.segy')`.

 For some reasons (confidentiality requirement, mistakes when recording, ...), the file headers are broken.
-If you remember the volume size and data format, `cigsegy` can read the files too.
+If you remember the volume size and sample format (1 for IBM, 5 for IEEE), `cigsegy` can read the files too.
 Just using
 ```python
 d = cigsegy.fromfile_ignore_header('miss.segy', inline_size, crossline_size, time, dformat)